25 years ago - Kendra Saunders is born.

 It's impossible to overstate the impact of the introduction of Kendra Saunders.
 The history and identity of Hawkman and Hawkwoman had been so thoroughly complicated that the characters were considered unrecoverable, and were serving as little more than cautionary tales.
 When James Robinson introduced Kendra, an entirely new Hawkgirl, in the pages of his new JSA, It was one of the very first times we had seen a character with such a huge profile have it's complicated continuity repaired by SIMPLIFYING it.
 Kendra was Shiera's grand niece.
 Simple.
 Done.

-Other elements were added to Kendra's story as she became a part of the return or Carter Hall, the original Hawkman, as orchestrated by Geoff Johns, who at the time was the absolute king of repairing damaged continuity.
-Kendra was now a survivor of attempted suicide, and had experiences a 'mid-life reincarnation', which meant she now had the soul of Shiera.
+Other elements were added to Kendra's story as she became a part of the return of Carter Hall, the original Hawkman, as orchestrated by Geoff Johns, who at the time was the absolute king of repairing damaged continuity.
+Kendra was now a survivor of attempted suicide and had experiences a 'mid-life reincarnation', which meant she now had the soul of Shiera.
 Taken out of context, it sounds a little weird, but it worked to develop a larger narrative tapestry for the Hawks and paved the way for some truly great stories.
-Kendra was a frontline character in the JSA and even served several tenures with the Justice League, but eventually the constant need to bring back deceased characters meant she was replaced by a reincarnated Shiera, and one of the best characters of her era was lost.
+Kendra was a frontline character in the JSA and even served several tenures with the Justice League, but eventually the constant need to bring back deceased characters meant she was replaced by a reincarnated Shiera, and one of the best characters of the era was lost.

 Our Hawkgirl Story

-Because the Hawks story begins during World War II, it's impossible to actually make Kendra related to Shiera Hall. instread, we made her a modern character who's uncle curates their Nth Metal armor.
-She grew up practicing with their weapons, which is more than enough of a connection to arm her with a wing harnasss and her own weaponry when she sets out to begin her quest for revenge against her parents murderers.
+Because the Hawks story begins during World War II, it's impossible to actually make Kendra related to Shiera Hall.
+Instead we made her a modern character whose uncle curates their Nth Metal armor.
+She grew up practicing with their weapons, which is more than enough of a connection to arm her with a wing harness and her own weaponry when she sets out to begin her quest for revenge against her parents murderers.
 The legacy of Hawkman and Hawkwoman is one that thrives in deep connections, but Kendra really doesn't need to have all of that.
 She can just be a badass..

 Kendra was created as a member of the modern JSA, and that connection remains.
 She of course goes on to join the other greatest heroes of her generation in the Watchtower, as she SHOULD, but even still her connection to the JSA remains.
 It's very much where she belongs.